 It is hard to believe that 2016 is nearly over.
 It has been a busy year as Backblaze continued to grow.
 We have 30% more employees, 30% more hard drives, and 45% more data than this time last year.
 Here are a few of our highlights from 2016.

-20 Billion Files Restored.
-There are many reasons why someone requests a file to be restored, from a crashed computer to downloading a photo of grandma to your smartphone to show the family.
+20 billion files restored.
+There are many reasons why someone requests a file to be restored, from a crashed computer, to downloading a photo of grandma, or onto your smartphone to show the family.
 In November, Backblaze restored its 20 billionth file and 10 lucky winners won some goodies from Backblaze.

 In case your invitation was lost in the mail and you missed the party, the hard drive turned 60 in September 2016.
 Still, you can check out our “A History of Hard Drives” post and get your hard drives facts back on track in time for the new year.

-In 2016 we updated the Backblaze Backup client four times.
+In 2016, we updated the Backblaze Computer Backup client four times.

-In February, we discovered that when you upgraded Adobe Creative Cloud to version 22.214.171.124 you could break Backblaze.
-After a fun weekend of finger pointing and twitter exchanges, Adobe released a fix.
+In February, we discovered that when you upgraded Adobe Creative Cloud to version 184.108.40.206, you could break Backblaze.
+After a fun weekend of finger pointing and Twitter exchanges, Adobe released a fix.

-In January, we introduced our wildly popular Restore Return Refund program for Backblaze backup customers.
-If you order a flash drive or hard drive restore from Backblaze and then return the drive to us within 30 days we will refund you the purchase price of the restore.
-Of course you can opt to keep the drive, in which case your payment will cover the purchase of the drive.
+In January, we introduced our wildly popular Restore Return Refund program for Backblaze Computer Backup customers.
+If you order a flash drive or hard drive restore from Backblaze and then return the drive to us within 30 days, we will refund you the purchase price of the restore.
+Of course, you can opt to keep the drive, in which case your payment will cover the purchase of the drive.

-For the third consecutive year, Backblaze was named as one of the fastest growing technologies companies in the United States.
-The Technology Fast 500 program is run by the good folks at Deloitte, and the award is based on a company’s revenue increase over a specific period of time (either 4 or 5 years).
+For the third consecutive year, Backblaze was named as one of the fastest growing technology companies in the United States.
+The Technology Fast 500 program is run by the good folks at Deloitte, and the award is based on a company’s revenue increase over a specific period of time (either four or five years).

 Have a safe and enjoyable holiday season.
 Here’s to an even better 2017.